Customer Assistance Programs

 As a part of this community and a provider of essential services, we are determined to continue delivering the reliable utilities you need while helping to protect the health and safety of our employees, neighbors and everyone around us.

+See the FAQ below about budget bill plans.
 We also encourage you to contact one of our community partners, listed below, as soon as possible to begin working on an assistance plan to stay current on your bills.

 Opportunities for Williamson and Burnet Counties

-Opportunities for Williamson and Burnet Counties administers the Comprehensive Energy Assistance Program (CEAP) which is designed to assist low income households in meeting their energy needs.
+Opportunities for Williamson and Burnet Counties administers the Comprehensive Energy Assistance Program (CEAP) which is designed to assist low-income households in meeting their energy needs.
 Customers are also given opportunities to learn how to control energy costs now and in the future.

 The Society of St Vincent de Paul